knlju/knlju/README.md

-### Hi there 👋

-#### About
+### About me

-Currently undertaking a master’s degree at School of Electrical and Computer Engineering in Belgrade.
+🎓 Currently undertaking a master’s degree at School of Electrical and Computer Engineering in Belgrade.

-Interested in web development and ReactJS.
+🤔 Interested in web development and ReactJS.

-You can reach me by email at ljubisakn@gmail.com
+📫 You can reach me by email at ljubisakn@gmail.com